robinboncoeur/mygitblender/README.md

 # Instructions for Use
 * If you haven't already done so, install Blender.

 * Download the zip file (click the green [Clone or download] button, then select Download ZIP), and unzip it.
 Keep the zip file, as you will be installing the script in Blender from the zip file.
-Currently - as of this writing - the name of the file is **FgrShaders41b.zip**.

 * Find the .csv files: image_list.csv and path_list.csv will be in your unzip folder.
 Copy the image_list.csv to your images folder.
 Open it in either text editor or in a spreadsheet program such as Excel or LibreOffice Calc (free).